Sayantansen123/ecommerce-app/readme.md

-# 🛍️ Shopify – MERN Stack E-commerce Application
+# 🛍️ ShopX – MERN Stack E-commerce Application

 Shopify is a full-featured eCommerce web application built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 It includes robust functionality like user authentication with **refresh token storage in Redis**, a **coupon system**, **featured product caching**, **shopping cart**, and a **payment system**, providing a seamless user experience from browsing to checkout.